 The software architecture of a system is the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both.– Clements, Bass,Kazman 2012

-Software architecture and design in software engineering can be likened to that of conventional architecture and design of buildings.
-When designing physical structures, the architect creates the concept, while the designer (or engineer) works out the specific details required to actually make the project happen.
+Software architecture and design in software engineering can be likened to conventional architecture and design of buildings.
+When designing physical structures, the architect creates the concept while the designer (or engineer) works out the specific details required to actually make the project happen.

-It is developed with the project’s mission or goal in mind, and serves as the basis for the rest of the design project.
+It is developed with the project’s mission or goal in mind and serves as the basis for the rest of the design project.

 Software design is all about how the software architecture can be implemented into the overall system.
 This involves: